 - Gardening rooftops have few limits due to installation and preservation.

 - The building has to be able to bear the additional weight of green plants under the added pressure.

 - Usually, rooftops are not designed in such a way that people can easily climb and do daily maintenance.

-- Sometimes, green rooftops need a complex irrigation and drainage system.
+- Sometimes, rooftop gardening needs a complex irrigation and drainage system.

-The incredibly increase in the number of rooftop gardening projects throughout the world is an auspicious sign that finally we have learn the importance of replacing the lost green spaces to our promptly urbanizing civilization.
+The incredible increase in the number of rooftop gardening projects throughout the world is an auspicious sign that finally we have learned the importance of replacing the lost green spaces to our promptly urbanizing civilization.

 It is my expectation too that more people will begin to investigate the conceivable outcomes of adding green material advancements to their own particular homes.
 Along these lines, we can all assume a part in helping nature and enhancing the urban scene.